PrachiMangewala/chat-app/README.md

 - For the frontend I have used HTML and styled it using CSS.
 - I have used `Socket.io` in this application for real time sending and receiving of messages.

 This app is basically a whatsapp clone.
 A user enters the session by entering his/her name and he can communicate with people in that session.
+The app also notifies the other users when a new user has entered the chat room.

+# Screenshot of the Interface

 ### Splash Logo